If you've been in business for a while or are considering starting a new business… you might have heard about the “holy grail” of business models.

 As an affiliate, you can direct your customers towards the products that make your business run better.
 They'll appreciate hearing from someone they trust, and are more likely to invest in these products to make their business run better, too.

-When one of your referrals purchases the software of a SaaS program, you, as an affiliate, will receive income from the purchase, every month for as long as they are subscribers.
+When one of your referrals purchases the software of a SaaS program, you, as an affiliate, typically receive income from the purchase, every month for as long as they are subscribers.
 This gives you a part of the software income, while avoiding the costs associated with developing your own software just for recurring revenue.

 Not in the software recommendation space?

 No problem!
 Many businesses online are willing to pay for help directing customer traffic to their websites besides just SaaS software companies.
 (Think of website hosting plans and online course subscriptions.)

-5. Create Service Plans or Retainers
+5. Create Service or Retainer Plans

 You earn more recurring income without having to pressure people to buy again and again, and customers receive a discount on the service or regular purchase of products in exchange for the reduced hassle on your part.